Lang-ay Festival 2023 Schedule/Date: March 27-April 5.

 As hinted in the previous paragraphs, Lang-ay Festival showcases the rich cultural heritage of the different tribes of Mt.
 Province.
 Here are some of the fascinating things you get to see:

-2. Traditional Booths.
 Proceed to the Bontoc Plaza and here, you’ll find booths made of indigenous materials such as cogon grass, bamboo, and wooden poles.
-Every municipality features a unique design and showcases their primary products or agricultural produce.
+Every municipality features a unique design and showcases its primary products or agricultural produce.
 Among the common products displayed are heirloom rice, soft brooms, traditional textiles, native snacks and delicacies, wines, beads, and many more.

-3. Street Dancing Competition.
-This is one of the highlights of the Lang-ay Festival, wherein, cultural groups from the different municipalities showcase their performances on the street.
+This is one of the highlights of the Lang-ay Festival, wherein, cultural groups from different municipalities showcase their performances on the street.
 Each performance usually features a folk story unique to the place.

-8. Traditional Attires and Ornaments.
-Many stalls and stores display beautifully-woven Igorot textiles/garments.
+Many stalls and stores display beautifully woven Igorot textiles/garments.
 The design varies per province and municipality.
 Each design has a story to tell and you can ask an attendant to share a bit of them.

 If there’s a lot to see, then there’s more you can do and experience during the Lang-ay Festival.
 In the following listicle, I included things you can do on the side so that you can make the most out of your Bontoc experience.

-1. Visit the Bontoc Museum.
 One of the locally-known tourist spots in Bontoc.
-Here, you’ll find different artifacts, pictures, memorabilia, sculptures, replicas of native houses, old photographs and many more.
-Entrance fee is 65 pesos.
+Here, you’ll find different artifacts, pictures, memorabilia, sculptures, replicas of native houses, old photographs, and many more.
+The entrance fee is 65 pesos.

-3. Sidetrip to Maligcong Rice Terraces & Other Bontoc Attractions.
-If you’re done watching the main events of Lang-ay Festival, you can do a quick tour of some of the famous tourist spots in Bontoc.
-Maligcong rice terraces, Mainit hot spring, Alab Petroglyphs, and Humuyyo falls are just some of these.
+If you’re done watching the main events of the Lang-ay Festival, you can do a quick tour of some of the famous tourist spots in Bontoc.
+Maligcong rice terraces, Mainit hot Springs, Alab Petroglyphs, and Humuyyo falls are just some of these.

-1. Tapuey (Rice Wine).
 Tapuey is both a delicacy and a beverage in Mt.
 Province.
 It is made from different varieties of heirloom rice.
-It is usually served during special occasions such as a wake, festivals, and weddings.
+It is usually served during special occasions such as wakes, festivals, and weddings.

-9. Patupat/Patopat.
 It is made up of glutinous rice, wrapped in banana leaves.
-It is best served with a brewed coffee.
+It is best served with brewed coffee.

-10. Linapet.
-It is similar to Patopat but contains fillings, usually grounded peanut.
+It is similar to Patopat but contains fillings, usually grounded peanuts.
 It is a famous delicacy in Besao, Mt Province.

 Where to Stay during Lang-ay Festival?

 During the Lang-ay Festival, all common lodging amenities are filled.
 That is why it matters to set a reservation days before your arrival.
-Take note, however, that some only accept a personal booking.
+Take note, however, that some only accept personal bookings.
 Here are some of the lodging where you can stay with their corresponding contact number.